 History, tourist information, and nearby accommodation

-The castle was granted to Sir William Herbert of Raglan, and through Herbert it eventually passed to the dukes of Beaufort.
+Edward IV granted the castle to Sir William Herbert of Raglan, and through Herbert it eventually passed to the Dukes of Beaufort.
 It was never rebuilt, however, and today is little more than an intriguing ruin.

-Crickhowell is sometimes known as Ailsby's Castle, after a 13th century warder.
+Crickhowell Castle is sometimes known as Ailsby's Castle, after a 13th-century warder.
 The castle is set within a park in the centre of Crickhowell, a peaceful setting that seems at odds with the rather stark remains.
 The castle was sited above the River Usk on a major transportation route between Abergavenny and Brecon, a route followed by the Normans on their westward march into Wales.

 About Crickhowell Castle